Notgnoshi/research/README.md

 again.

-## Keras GPU Usage
+## TensorFlow GPU Usage

-Keras, by default allocates your entire damn GPU, even when working with a small model.
+TensorFlow, by default allocates your entire damn GPU, even when working with a small model.
 This is frustrating, so do the following to disable this.

 ```python
 import tensorflow as tf